 The Udawalawe and Yala regions offer outstanding elephant viewing opportunities year-round.
 With water levels varying throughout the dry reservoirs, elephants frequently gather at remaining water sources, creating spectacular viewing opportunities with fewer safari vehicles competing for the best spots.

 Where to Stay: Waraka Udawalawe, provides an ideal base for exploring Udawalawe National Park.
 The resort’s unique architecture blends with nature, while its proximity to the park ensures convenient safari access.
-During off-season, guests can enjoy exclusive elephant encounters and specialized wildlife photography opportunities arranged by the resort’s experienced naturalists.
+During off-season, guests can enjoy exclusive elephant encounters and specialized wildlife photography opportunities arranged by the resort’s experienced naturalists, making it a standout choice among Hotels Near Udawalawe.

 Cultural Experiences Around Aliya Resort